Free was played in the most recent Phish show.

-It was last played: 2012-12-28.
+It was last played: 2023-09-03.

-It was played at 8.27% of live shows.
+It was played at 10.95% of live shows.

 It has been performed live 217 time(s).

 Vocals: Trey (lead), Mike, Page (backing)

-The fall 1995 tour brought Trey’s percussion rack to the stage, and a new dimension was added to the jams.
-No song was greater influenced by the percussion rack than “Free.”
-Using the rack allowed Trey to lay back in the jam while Page took control.
-Favorite versions include 11/10/95 at The Fox in Atlanta and 12/30/95 at MSG.
-The 11/22/95 Landover version was also particularly intense, as the song followed an attempt at “Rift” that was aborted after a drum foul-up by Fishman.
-This “Free” clocked in at over thirty minutes and included “Bouncing” teases and a segue into “Llama,” as well as an intro from Trey where he dedicated the song to Fishman after his “Rift” gaffe.
+On 6/26/95 the jamming jets were applied to “Free” for the first time in earnest when fans at SPAC were treated to an inspiring second set opening 40-minute combo of “Down with Disease” -> “Free.”
+A new dimension was layered on to Phish’s jamming arsenal that fall with the addition of Trey’s percussion rack; no song was influenced more by the percussion rack than “Free.”
+Using the rack allowed Trey to lay back in the jam while Page took control; see 11/10/95 at The Fox in Atlanta and 12/30/95 at MSG.
+The 11/22/95 Landover version was particularly intense, as the song followed an attempt at “Rift” that was aborted after a drum foul-up by Fish.
+The Landover “Free” clocked in at over thirty minutes – by far the longest version to date – and included “No Quarter” and “Bouncing” teases, a slick segue into “Llama,” as well as an intro from Trey where he dedicated the song to Fish after his “Rift” gaffe.

 Summer 1996 saw “Free” become a spacier number – visit the third set of the wild 7/12/96 Amsterdam gig, or the version from historic Red Rocks on 8/7/96.
 Summer 1997 witnessed a slower tempo and the addition of a drip of blues-rock inflection.
 The lyrical reprise of the chorus that had been inserted after the jam was also axed and was replaced by the ending from the album version of the song.